MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ---
-title: "User Security in Business Central" ms.custom: na ms.date: 10/01/2018 ms.reviewer: na
+title: "Application Security in Business Central"
+description: Helps you understand and improve the security of your Business Central application regardless of where it is hosted. ms.custom: na ms.date: 10/01/2018 ms.reviewer: na